Meet the OHAIRE Lab

 Dr. Maggie O'Haire

-Assistant Professor of Human-Animal Interaction
+Associate Professor of Human-Animal Interaction

 Kerri began her PhD in the OHAIRE lab in August of 2015.
 She earned her Masters of Research at University of St Andrews in Scotland and her Bachelor of Science in Evolutionary Anthropology and Biology at Duke University in North Carolina.
 Prior to joining the OHAIRE lab, she was a research coordinator for the Duke Canine Cognition Center at Duke University.
 Her dissertation focuses on the psychosocial effects of service dogs for veterans with posttraumatic stress disorder as well as individuals with disabilities, with research interests in how the human-animal bond is impacted by individual differences in human and dog characteristics.